leeluolee/stateman/docs/API-en.md

 `stateman.is( stateName[, param] [, isStrict] )`

-determine if the active state is equal to or is the child of the state.
+determine if the [current](#current) state is equal to or is the child of the state.
 If any params are passed then they will be tested for a match as well. not all the parameters need to be passed, just the ones you'd like to test for equality.

 __Arguments__

 - stateName: test state's name
 - param: the param need to be tested
-- isStrict: if the target state need strict equals to active state.
+- isStrict: if the target state need strict equals to current state.

 __example__